zainkhas/zainkhas/README.md

 ### 👋 Hey, I’m **Zain**
-I am a passionate Software Engineer, experienced in **mobile app development**.
+I am a passionate Software Engineer, experienced in **mobile apps and frontend development**.
 I like working on and exploring JavaScript technologies and frameworks.

-I started my development journey from PHP, fell in love with Android development, and now I’m working on React Native, React.js, Node.js and Express.
+I started my development journey from PHP, fell in love with Android development, and now I’m working on React Native, React.js, Next.js, Node.js and Express.